You can find your closest Kentucky COVID-19 testing site here.

 Governor Beshear signed an executive order preventing utility disconnections due to nonpayment.
 (May 8)

 Business Support & Resources:

-Governor Beshearissued an executive order limiting gatherings to 10 or fewer people.
+Governor Beshearissued an executive order limiting gatherings to 10 people or fewer.
 (July 20)

 Individuals traveling to Kentucky from nine states – Alabama, Arizona, Florida, Georgia, Idaho, Nevada, South Carolina, and Texas – will now be required to self-quarantine for 14 days.
 (July 20)